Nourhene-Azaiez/AWS-Real-time-Air-Quality-Visualization-and-prediction-and-LLM-reporting/README.md

   - Attach policies like `AmazonS3FullAccess`, `AmazonKinesisFullAccess`, and `AWSLambdaBasicExecutionRole`.

 ### 4. **Python Environment**
-   - Ensure Python 3.x is installed along with required libraries:
+   - Ensure Python 3.x is installed along with required libraries on your AWS EC2 and Lambda environment:
      ```bash
      pip install boto3 requests json time
      ```